I. Guiding values

 Most of all, we want people to know that they belong to a community, and we are committed to making them feel welcome.

 Human beings — and that includes journalists — make mistakes.
 At The Colorado Sun, we work as hard as we can to prevent them, and we are tough on ourselves when we fail.
 But, while we know that some mistakes are bound to happen, we never take a lax approach to fixing them.
-Instead, we act quickly to right our wrongs, both small and big, because we understand that the responsibility of telling the truth comes with the equal responsibility of owning up when you messed up.
+Instead, we act quickly to right our wrongs, both small and big, because we understand that the responsibility of telling the truth comes with the equal responsibility of owning up when we mess up.

 During editing and other production processes, editors must take care not to insert mistakes into the content.
 When in doubt, editors should consult the journalists who produced the work to double-check information.